Title: Section 400.18 - Statewide Planning and Research Cooperative System (SPARCS)

-(1) SPARCS and PRI data may be used for medical or scientific research or statistical or epidemiological purposes approved by the Commissioner.
+(1) SPARCS data may be used for medical or scientific research or statistical or epidemiological purposes approved by the Commissioner.

-(2) The Commissioner may determine that additional purposes are proper uses of SPARCS and PRI data.
+(2) The Commissioner may determine that additional purposes are proper uses of SPARCS data.

 (i) Use by a health care facility of the data it submitted to the SPARCS program.